Post-Traumatic Stress Disorder Symptoms, Causes and Effects

 Depression is characterized by feelings of sadness or low mood lasting more than a few days.
 Depression and PTSD commonly occur together.
 Almost one in 10 American adults suffer from depression in a given year, according to the United States Department of Veterans Affairs.
 Depression can affect your ability to perform daily functions and can diminish your quality of life.
 It also has adverse effects on eating and sleeping habits.

 Depression is three to five times more likely to be diagnosed in people who are living with PTSD.
 If you no longer care about activities you once enjoyed or are having thoughts of suicide or hurting yourself, seek help immediately.
-We are available any time and can be reached at 1-888-997-3147.
+We are available any time and can be reached at 1-888-997-3147(Who Answers?).

 Dual Diagnosis: Addiction and PTSD